Adhesion of Staphylococcus aureus bacteria to bronchial epithelial cells

 The antiviral effect of Medistus® Antivirus lozenges against the common seasonal flu (H1N1) was succesfully tested in an accredited, highly recognised German test laboratory.2

 The test was performed according to DIN EN 14476.
 The viruses in the mucosa were mixed with a solution of Medistus® Antivirus lozenges.
 The study included both normal and OECD heavy load conditions.3 Medistus® Antivirus proved exceptionally effective against the common flu virus.
 The results show clearly that both in clean and OECD heavy load conditions H1N1 viruses got inactivated in just 15 seconds.

-After the very successful test against common flu, Medistus® Antivirus lozenges were put to a more severe test: because of its strong protein coat extremely resistant and therefore very dangerous Asian influenza virus type H2N2 (avian flu) was incubated with the solution of Medistus® Antivirus lozenges.
-The test delivered even under difficult conditions remarkable results: in clean conditions Medistus® Antivirus could inactivate the virus in 5 minutes.
-When applying a heavy load protein mix according to OECD guidelines, Medistus® lozenges could reduce the virus count by 3 log units in only 10 minutes.
-Against this background, the assumption is entirely justified that even the tenacious avian flu virus gets completely inactivated by Medistus® Antivirus in real life conditions.
+After the very successful test against common flu, Medistus® Antivirus lozenges were put to a more severe test: the most tenacious Asian avian flu type H2N2 (duck) was merged in the mucosa.
+This virus type is extremely resistant due to its strong capsid (protein coat).
+Even in such an adverse environment, Medistus® Antivirus could inactivate the virus in 5 minutes in clean conditions.
+When applying a heavy load with a protein mix according to OECD guidelines, Medistus® Antivirus lozenges could reduce the virus count by 3 log units in only 10 minutes.
+(Remark: Since Medistus® Antivirus lozenges exert their effect in the mouth well beyond the guideline test limits, the assumption is well supported that even the tenacious avian flu virus gets completely inactivated in real life conditions.)